DidactHQ/didact-docs/docs/getting-started/meet-the-team.md

 ### Solo and Bootstrapped

 As I said, I'm a solo, bootstrapped founder, meaning I have not taken **any** funding whatsoever, not from venture capitalists, not from angel investors, and not from anyone else.
-Didact is funded from my own pocket and from any monetization models that I can pull off for it (shameless reminder to checkout Didact's [Pricing](https://www.didact.dev/pricing) page).
+Didact is funded from my own pocket and from any monetization models that I can pull off for it on Didact's [Pricing](https://www.didact.dev/pricing) page.

 I think this makes Didact, and by extension, myself, rather unique in the job orchestration community as whole, because if you look at any other platform similar to Didact, such as: